USDA-FSA/fsa-design-system/guides/content/numbers-and-percentages.md

 ## Phone Number Guidelines

 FPAC applications shall follow the E.123 International Telecommunications Union sector ITU-T. In order to have the widest amount of flexibility and to make sure applications do not use proprietary methodology, the below listed guidelines shall be followed.
-Variations of the accepted formats by a User are also listed below.
+Variants of the accepted formats by a User are also listed below.

 <table class="fsa-table">
 <thead>